 NOTE: Due to COVID 19 restrictions and mitigation strategies, in-person programming has been limited and moved to social media and virtual platforms.

-Campus Safety Alerts (Timely Warning Notices)-Notifying the Henry Ford College Community about Crimes criminal situation that, in the judgment of the Campus Safety Manager or designee, may pose a serious or continuing threat to members of the college community, a Campus Safety Alert (timely warning notice) will be issued.
+Campus Safety Alerts (Timely Warning Notices)-Notifying the Henry Ford College Community about Crimes pose a serious or continuing threat to members of the college community, a Campus Safety Alert (timely warning notice) will be issued.